-To view this window, click Save > Save Configuration / Log, as shown below.
+To view this window, click Save > Save Configuration / Log, as shown below:

-Save Configuration allows the user to backup the configuration of the switch to a folder on the computer.
+Save Configuration allows the user to back up the configuration of the Switch.
 Select Configuration from the Type drop-down menu and enter the File Path in the space provided and click Apply.